 - You receive crystal clarity on what to do next

 - You promptly see what you don’t want to do

 Either way is progress, because if you are clearer on what to do next, you get quicker results.
 Where there was only a question mark before, you will see a more outlined version of your options.

-If you find out what you don’t want to do, you can take more action to navigate around it.
+If you find out what you don’t want to do, you can take initiative to navigate around it.

 This is why some people are simply stuck analyzing.

 They are scared to shoot one way or the other for a career, girlfriend, or business partner.
 They don’t take the supposed “risk” until they know every fact up front.
 This moment of course never comes, so they’re waiting for the perfect sign from the gods to put one foot in front of the other.